-Underwriters need information about what has caused your osteoporosis.
-If you had or have a serious medical condition, this condition will certainly be taken into account, in addition to your bone disease.
+Underwriters need information about what may have caused your osteoporosis.
+If you had or have another serious medical condition, this condition will certainly be taken into account, in addition to your bone disease.

 You will need to disclose any and all other health conditions and medications, even if they are not related to your osteoporosis.